2020–2022 Malaysian political crisis: Background and key people

-Pakatan Harapan (PH) is a coalition of four political parties, consisting of Parti Keadilan Rakyat (PKR), Parti Pribumi Bersatu Malaysia (BERSATU), Parti Amanah Negara (AMANAH), and Democratic Action Party (DAP).
-Established in 2015, the coalition won the 2018 general election when it defeated the ruling Barisan Nasional (BN) coalition government.
-BN has held power in the federal government for almost 60 years, making this the first transfer of power at the federal level to a different political party since Malaysia gained independence.
-Mahathir Mohamad, the chairman of BERSATU and president of Pakatan Harapan, was elected as the seventh Prime Minister of Malaysia, making him the world's oldest prime minister at age 92.
-He had previously served as the fourth prime minister from 1981 until 2003 under the United Malays National Organisation (UMNO), a component party of Barisan Nasional.
-He left the party in 2016 and founded BERSATU to oppose the sixth prime minister, Najib Razak, whom he had repeatedly urged to resign after the 1MDB scandal.
+Pakatan Harapan (PH) is a coalition of four political parties: Parti Keadilan Rakyat (PKR), Parti Pribumi BERSATU Malaysia (BERSATU), Parti Amanah Negara (AMANAH) and Democratic Action Party (DAP).
+It was established in 2015 and won the 2018 general election, defeating the ruling Barisan Nasional (BN) coalition government.
+BN had been in power at the federal level for almost 60 years, marking the first transfer of power to a different political coalition since Malaysia gained independence.
+Mahathir Mohamad, then chairman of BERSATU and leader of Pakatan Harapan, was elected as the seventh Prime Minister of Malaysia, making him the world's oldest prime minister at age 92.
+Mahathir had previously served as Malaysia's fourth prime minister from 1981 to 2003 under the United Malays National Organisation (UMNO), a component party of BN.
+He left UMNO in 2016 and founded BERSATU to oppose the sixth prime minister, Najib Razak, following the 1MDB scandal.

-Mahathir reconciled with his former political rival Anwar Ibrahim, the leader of PKR, to win the 2018 election.
-Anwar was previously Mahathir's deputy prime minister from 1993 to 1998 before he was dismissed and imprisoned from 1998 until 2004 under corruption charges.
-He was further imprisoned in 2014 under sodomy charges before receiving a royal pardon in 2018 from the 15th Yang di-Pertuan Agong, Muhammad V of Kelantan.
-Mahathir had promised to hand over the position of the prime minister to Anwar in two years.
+In the 2018 election, Mahathir reconciled with his former political rival Anwar Ibrahim, leader of PKR.
+Anwar had served as Mahathir's deputy prime minister from 1993 to 1998 before he was dismissed and imprisoned under corruption charges.
+Anwar was later imprisoned again in 2014 under sodomy charges but was granted a royal pardon in 2018 by the 15th Yang di-Pertuan Agong, Muhammad V of Kelantan.
+Mahathir had promised to transfer the position of prime minister to Anwar after two years, but the handover did not occur as initially planned.

-Azmin Ali was the deputy president of PKR and previously served as Anwar's private secretary from 1993 to 1998.
-He was introduced to Anwar by Mahathir and was regarded as the latter's adopted son.
-He left Mahathir's UMNO in favour of Anwar's PKR (then called Parti Keadilan Nasional), becoming one of its founding members, after Anwar's first imprisonment.
-He was appointed by the Sultan of Selangor, Sharafuddin of Selangor over Anwar's wife, Wan Azizah Ismail, as Menteri Besar of Selangor during a highly controversial political manoeuvre called the Kajang Move in 2014.
-After the 2018 general election, he reconciled with Mahathir, relinquishing his position as Menteri Besar to join Mahathir's cabinet as the Minister of Economic Affairs.
-Azmin's relationship with Anwar had since turned sour, with Azmin being accused of blocking Anwar from the prime ministerial position.
-It culminated at PKR's annual national congress in December 2019 where Anwar made vague remarks about treachery in his policy speech, which was believed to have been aimed at Azmin.
+Azmin Ali, the deputy president of PKR, had previously served as Anwar's private secretary from 1993 to 1998.
+He joined PKR after leaving Mahathir's UMNO in the late 1990s.
+Azmin was appointed by the Sultan of Selangor, Sharafuddin of Selangor, as Menteri Besar of Selangor, following a political manoeuvre known as the Kajang Move in 2014.
+After the 2018 general election, he joined Mahathir's cabinet as the Minister of Economic Affairs.
+Tensions arose between Azmin and Anwar, which came to the fore during PKR's national congress in December 2019, where remarks about "treachery" were made, which were perceived by some as being aimed at Azmin.